whitecrixu/The-Wolf-Project/README.md

 ### Compilation

-Detailed compilation instructions can be found in our [Wiki - Compiling](https://github.com/whitecrixu/The-Wolf-Project/wiki/Compiling).
+Detailed compilation instructions can be found in our [Compiling Guide](docs/Compiling.md).

 #### Quick Start (Linux)
 ```bash